skip to content rich footer

 Saturday, November 27th, 2010

 Christmas is approaching and your small design business is a little hungrier than usual for cold-hard cash.
-You owe your contractors, your suppliers and you have presents to buy.
-You know there is earned profit out there in the world but your customers are under the pre-Christmas pressure, too.
+You owe your contractors and suppliers and there are presents to buy for your loved ones.
+You know there is earned profit out there in the world, but your customers are under the same pre-Christmas pressure.
 What can you do?

 Calculate the Value of your Discount Options